gfaas1/ES-LEI-2Sem-2022-Grupo-13/docs/guide-templates/Sux4JImplementations.md

 - Optionally, you need fast [adjacency tests](https://jgrapht.org/javadoc/org.jgrapht.core/org/jgrapht/Graph.html#containsEdge%28V,V%29).

 Such metadata can be easily stored in an array or list indexed by the vertices or the edges.
-If you have metadata on the vertices, only, or if your number of vertices or edges does not satisfy the limitations above, a [WebGraph adapter](https://jgrapht.org/javadoc/org.jgrapht.unimi.dsi/org/jgrapht/webgraph/package-summary.html) might be more appopriate.
+If you have metadata on the vertices only, or if your number of vertices or edges does not satisfy the limitations above, a [WebGraph adapter](https://jgrapht.org/javadoc/org.jgrapht.unimi.dsi/org/jgrapht/webgraph/package-summary.html) might be more appropriate.
+A separate [guide](WebGraphAdapters) is available for WebGraph adapters.

 The two main implementations are [`SuccinctDirectedGraph`](https://jgrapht.org/javadoc/org.jgrapht.unimi.dsi/org/jgrapht/sux4j/SuccinctDirectedGraph.html) and [`SuccinctUndirectedGraph`](https://jgrapht.org/javadoc/org.jgrapht.unimi.dsi/org/jgrapht/sux4j/SuccinctUndirectedGraph.html).